Find out how to amend your VAT records if you've made errors, correct errors on your VAT Return and claim a refund if you’ve overpaid VAT.

 Once we have processed your Error Correction, we will send you a Notice of Error Correction confirming the amount of your Error Correction and any interest calculated on it.
 You will also get a Statement of Account showing the current balance payable to us (including any interest) or repayable to you.

-If your correction generated a repayment that is subject to the unjust enrichment provisions detailed in section 9 we will not send you these documents, but we will notify you separately by letter.
+If your correction generated a repayment that is subject to the unjust enrichment provisions detailed in section 9 we will not send you these documents, but we will tell you separately by letter.

 7.3 Pay net amounts of VAT due to HMRC